Jeshibu/Playnite-wiki/Known-Issues.md

 https://developers.cloudflare.com/1.1.1.1/setup/windows/
 https://developers.google.com/speed/public-dns/docs/using#windows

+Restarting network router also helped to some people.

 ### Web view component fails to initialize

 Usually happens when some program files are missing, damaged or blocked.
 You can try following to fix the issue: